 Tips For While You Are Studying

 You will be able to take the test with the Airman Knowledge Testing Supplement for Sport Pilot, Recreational Pilot, and Private Pilot which is a great resource.
-There are two reasons why you should look over this supplement and know what is in it: (1) there are helpful legends which will be great for answering sectional map questions and (2) many questions on the test will reference some of the figures in this supplement.
-At the end of your studying you should skim through and ask yourself questions based upon the numbered areas on the sectional charts.
+There are two reasons why you should look for this supplement and know what is in it: (1) there are helpful legends which will be great for answering sectional map questions and (2) many questions on the test will reference some of the figures in this supplement.
+At the end of your studying, you should skim through and ask yourself questions based on the numbered areas on the sectional charts.

 See a term you don’t know in the ACS?
 Look it up in the glossary of the Pilot’s Handbook of Aeronautical Knowledge (PHAK) to see what the term means in a short statement.
 Want to learn more about the term in the ACS?
 Look up the term in the index of the PHAK and/or Aeronautical Information Manual (AIM) which will tell you where to find more information.

 Hit ctrl + f and type in the word to search through the PDF rapidly.